davewsmith/django42_play/NOTES.md

 No need for my earlier custom nav now.
 It looks odd sitting there.

 The machinations needed to get a clean slate for `admin/custom_page.html` deserve their own template to extend.

+## Round 3

+Added a context processor to add a `secret` variable for templates.
+Just because.